h-akram/HawkSwap/sprint-02/reports/Readme.md

 ## Project Manager report

+Since we were not able to acomplish the goal for sprint 2 to create a login page with a backend working alongside our databsde, we will continue to work on this for sprint 3 along with the other tasks that that sprint includes.
+We hope to acomplish both the sprint 2 and sprint 3 goals in order to catch up with the project goals.

+One of the issues we encountered when working on the backend was the unfamiliarity of Djnago since none of us had worked with that framework in the past.
+The developer did research and found some articles and videos on how to connect our ReactJS frontend a Djnago backend but was not successfull in connecting both frameworks.
+I then stepped to helper the developer and considered using another framework for our backend, such as Express.js with Node.js, and I was able to succesfully create a small working web app from a video tutorial but I then had some difficulty figuring out how to connect that backend to a datanse for our own project.

+We then had a meeting before the recording of this report in order to figure out what the next steps should be for our project since we did not meet the sprint 2 goal.
+I brought up changing our backend to using a MERN stack, as the professor suggested, and the developer and junior developer, along with the UI/UX manager will work more closely together in case that the developer continues to have trouble building the backend.

 ### Goals for Sprint 2
 #### Week 4 (02/26 ~ 03/04)
   * Assign sprint 2 roles